-The Fund for Future Appropriations, which is the friendly society term for net Member assets, has reduced in the year to £64.161m, from £76.018m.
+The Fund for Future Appropriations, which is the friendly society term for net Member assets, has increased in the year to £82.114m, from £64.161m.
 The change is driven by a reassessment of future claims and by changes in the economic environment.

-The value of the Society's investments fell from E31.196m to E26.585m.
+The value of the Society's investments fell to E22.902m from E27.360m.
 The change primarily reflects a drawdown of investments to meet the capital investment needs of the Society.